 J. Talmadge Wright, PhD

-Previously, Dr. Wright researched the usage of social space, survival strategies of homeless persons and city redevelopment policies in Chicago, the San Francisco Bay region, and in Orange County, California.
+Previously, Dr. Wright researched the usage of social space, survival strategies of homeless persons and city housing and redevelopment policies in Chicago, the San Francisco Bay region, and in Orange County, California.
 He has also published work on marketing, architectural design and popular culture, social theory and social-physical space.

 PhD, Social Science

 University of California, Irvine, 1980